Wound Care Clinic

 The Wound Care Clinic inside of Madison County Memorial Hospital is NOW OPEN.
 This center is devoted to advance wound management and care for patients in the North Florida Region.
 Our team of medical experts create a customized treatment plan to meet your individual needs.

 Using an interdisciplinary care team, we help patients prevent infection, manage pain, improve nutrition and create an overall healthy lifestyle so that they may improve health and mobility.
 We are committed to helping patients reach their individual recovery and healing potential.
 Specializing in a variety of wounds i.e. acute, chronic and non-healing wounds.
-Our team includes a surgeon, geriatric medicine physicians, sterile processing technicians and skilled nurses.
+Our team includes certified wound care experts, geriatric medicine physicians, sterile processing technicians, and skilled nurses.

 A chronic wound is a wound that is slow to heal.
 As a result, the wounds can become infected, and in some cases, require amputation.
 That is why it is important to pay attention to slow healing wounds and make sure they are treated in a timely and effective manner.

 Our Wound Care Clinic provides advanced treatment options for chronic and non-healing wounds through the latest wound care management strategies.
 The goals of our Wound Care Healing Program: Maintain extremely high patient satisfaction rates.
 Ensure high limb salvage rates.
 Achieve excellent clinical outcomes.